Mori-Zwanzig mode decomposition: Comparison with time-delay embeddings: Derivation and interpretation of the proposed MZMD method

-Building upon this data-driven MZ approach, we construct a novel modal analysis technique which includes memory effects without the more costly time-delay embeddings \citep{kutz_delay_emd}.
-Similar to DMD, we use SVD compression to provide a tractable method for extracting the modes and spectrum in the state space from a reduced set of observables defined using POD modes.
-Rather than starting with standard DMD assumption that the evolution of state variables is linear (i.e., $\bm x_{n+1} = \bm A \bm x_n$), with MZMD, we start from the discrete-time GLE (\ref{eq:disc_gle}) and assume that the higher-order orthogonal dynamics are negligible.
-This is formalized with the Mori's projector and $D$ state observables selected as $\pi_i \triangleq \pi_i\left(\mathbf{x}\right) = x_i$.
-Assuming that only $k$ memory terms are sufficient so that the higher-order orthogonal dynamics are negligible, Eq.~\eqref{eq:disc_gle} becomes
+Rather than starting with the standard DMD assumption that the evolution of state variables is linear (i.e., $\bm x_{n+1} = \bm A \bm x_n$), with MZMD, we start from the derived discrete-time GLE (\ref{eq:disc_gle}) and assume that the orthogonal dynamics term can be made negligible by minimization \citep{lin2021datadriven_full}.
+This is formalized with the Mori's projector and $N$ state observables selected as $\pi_i \triangleq \pi_i\left(\bm x \right) = x_i$, similar to DMD.
+This truncated GLE, described in more detail below, provides a natural approach for approximating a closure for DMD using MZ memory terms, which appear when the observables do not form a Koopman invariant subspace (as described in more detail in the previous section).
+Otherwise, the matrix $\bm \Omega_0$ would be sufficient to completely describe the dynamics, as it would represent the finite-rank Koopman operator.